rust-lang/book/src/ch17-02-concurrency-with-async.md

 to move `tx` into the async block so that once that block ends, `tx` will be dropped.

+Since we have seen how `async` blocks borrow the items they reference from their outer scope, we can go ahead and remove the extra block we just added for now, and switch back from `join3` to `join`.

+The last step here is to figure out how to get ownership of the data instead of just borrowing it.
 In Chapter 13, we learned how to use the `move` keyword with closures, and in Chapter 16, we saw that we often need to use closures marked with `move` when working with threads.
-As we have discovered, the same dynamics apply to async blocks—so the `move` keyword also works with async blocks, allowing them to take ownership of the data they reference.
+As we have discovered, the same dynamics apply to async blocks!
+Hopefully this will make sense if you remember that any time you write a future, a runtime is ultimately responsible for executing it.
+That means that an async block might outlive the function where you write it, the same way a closure can.
+When a future takes ownership of the data it references this way, it needs to move that data into the future—so the `move` keyword works with async blocks just like it does with closures.

-Since we have seen how `async` blocks borrow the items they reference from their outer scope, we can go ahead and remove the extra block we just added for now, and switch back from `join3` to `join`.
-Then we can change the first async block from an `async` block to an `async move` block, as in Listing 17-TODO:
+Thus, we can change the first async block from an `async` block to an `async move` block, as in Listing 17-TODO:

 <Listing number="17-TODO" caption="Fixing the async mpsc channel by using `move` to take ownership of the `Sender` (`tx`)" file-name="src/main.rs">